How much does a private jet cost?

 What are the operating costs of a private jet?

 Once you own the aircraft of your dreams, you'll need to pay to operate it.
-There are fixed costs like hangarage, insurance and safety inspections.
+There are the fixed costs we have already mentioned such as hangarage and insurance.
 There are also variable costs, which relate to the number of hours flown.
 These include fuel costs, maintenance of the aircraft, landing fees at airports and hourly rates for pilots and crew.

 Everything adds up, but there are ways to mitigate the costs.
 Many owners decide, for example, to recoup costs by chartering out their private planes when they aren't in use to recoup costs.
 While this can save money for the owner, it also involves a monthly fee to a management company for handling the charter operations.

 Should I consider chartering a private jet?

 Given the high price of ownership, chartering a private jet can become quite expensive, with the cost of the plane not always being the most expensive part of the process.
 Private charter passengers enjoy the perks of luxury private jet travel without having to deal with expensive maintenance fees.
 While there are fees when a passenger flies by jet charter – like fuel, airport handling fees, hangar parking, crew costs and passenger taxes – avoiding maintenance costs can save you millions in the long term.

 Additionally, travelers on jet charters are free to choose the ideal aircraft type for every journey they take.
 Each trip will have a most cost-effective option.
 As an example, the best private plane for a trip from New York to the Hamptons will be different from the best plane for a long-haul flight from New York to Los Angeles.
 A good private jet charter company can help you choose the right plane for each individual trip.

 How much does it cost to charter a private jet?